lucyinthesky2111/milestone-project-one/README.md

 # Scope
 ## Initial Stage Features
-I decided that the following features were all 'must-haves.
+I decided that the following features were all ‘must haves’ or ‘should haves’ (refer to the user stories for details) at the initial stage to ensure a ‘minimum viable product’.
 * Interactive embedded map showing the college's location.
 * Instructor photos and profiles.
 * Validated application form.
 * Details about the course contents and the course provider.

+This is because these features contain vital information the user needs in order to: 1) Decide whether they wish to, and are able to, apply for the course.
+2) Apply for the course and/or contact the college.

+I was able to successfully implement all of the initial stage features.

 ## Future Additions
 * Pages for other courses run by Clutch Kings College, such as the Level 1 Diploma in Light Vehicle Maintenance, which was mentioned in this site.